vue-pdf-viewer/starter-vpv-composition-ts/README.md

 ## Examples

 For more detailed examples and usage scenarios, please refer to the `src/App.vue` file in this repository.
-You can find various example of how to use the VPV component in different configuration.
+You can find various example of how to use the VPV component in the following configurations:
+ - Default Toolbar
+ - Without Toolbar
+ - Mobile View

+If you want to find out more configurations.
+Please check the [documentation](https://docs-vue-pdf-viewer.logicspark.com) site.
 ---

 Thank you for using VPV!
 We hope this toolkit helps you build amazing Vue 3 applications with VPV and the composition API.
 If you have any questions or need further assistance, feel free to open an issue or reach out to us.
 Happy coding!